agentolek/Register-Simulator/README.md

 A model of a register created using type D flip-flops, made in Python.

 <b>The available types of gates are:</b>
-- NOT
+- NOT - max 1 entry
-- AND
+- AND - unlimited entries
-- OR
+- OR - unlimited entries
+- NAND - unlimited entries
+- NOR - unlimited entries

 ## How it works: